Limiting Factors – Photosynthesis Ep 3

 With this topic it’s good to try and think about the whole picture of photosynthesis and think about how the reactions will be affected if something changes, such as reducing activity of the enzymes.
 Here are a few summary points:

-- Light must not only be intense, but also the right wavelength to be absorbed by chlorophyll.
+• Light must not only be intense, but also the right wavelength to be absorbed by the photosynthetic pigments.

-- Temperature affects the enzymes involved in photosynthesis.
+• Temperature affects the activity of enzymes involved in photosynthesis (e.g. Rubsico).

-- Carbon dioxide is needed to convert RuBP to GP in the Calvin cycle.
-The concentration can be increased artificially in a glasshouse or polytunnel.
+• Carbon dioxide is needed to react with RuBP to produce GP in the Calvin cycle.

 Leave a Reply